The Peanut Vendor: History

 The lyrics were in a style based on street vendors' cries, a pregón; and the rhythm was a son, so technically this was a son-pregón.
 On the record label, however, it was called a "rumba-fox trot", reflecting its Cuban origin and the 4/4 rhythm that suits the fox-trot dance.
 Thereafter, the term rhumba (the anglicized spelling of rumba) was used as a general label for Cuban music, as salsa is today, because the numerous Cuban terms were not understood abroad.
 Rhumba was easy to say and remember.

 On the published score both music and lyrics are attributed to Simons, though there is a persistent story that they were written by Gonzalo G. de Mello in Havana the night before Montaner was due to record it in New York.
 Cristóbal Díaz says "For various reasons, we have doubts about this version...
 'El manisero' was one of those rare cases in popular music where an author got immediate and substantial financial benefits... logically Mello would have tried to reclaim his authorship of the lyrics, but that did not occur."
 The second attack on the authorship of the lyrics came from none other than the great Fernando Ortiz.
 For Ortiz, the true author was an unknown Havana peanut seller, of the second half of the 19th century, who served as the basis for a danza written by Louis Moreau Gottschalk.
 Of course, it may be that elements of the song were to be found in real life.
 The English lyrics are by L. Wolfe Gilbert and Marion Sunshine; the latter was Azpiazú's sister-in-law, who toured with the band in the US as singer.
 The English lyrics are, in the opinion of Ned Sublette, of almost unsurpassed banality.

 "The Peanut Vendor" had a second life as a hit number when Stan Kenton recorded it with his big band for Capitol Records, in 1947.
 This was also a great and long-lasting hit, re-recorded by Kenton twice with the band, and played by him later in life as a piano solo.
 The Kenton version was entirely instrumental, with the rhythmic pattern emphasized by trombones.

 Legacy and influence

-The Peanut Vendor has been recorded more than 160 times.
-Because of its cultural importance, it was included into the United States National Recording Registry in 2005 by the National Recording Preservation Board, which noted:
+"The Peanut Vendor" has been recorded more than 200 times.
+Because of its cultural importance, it was inducted into the United States National Recording Registry in 2005 by the National Recording Preservation Board, which noted: